parmoo/parmoo-solver-farm/README.rst

  * ``parmoo@mcs.anl.gov``

-For potential contributors, please see our CONTRIBUTING_ files.
+For potential contributors to the ParMOO Solver Farm, please see our CONTRIBUTING_ files.

 Please check each individual example for its own license files.
-If none is found, then you may assume that each directory carries ParMOO's default LICENSE_ file.
+If none is found, then you may assume that each directory carries the ParMOO Solver Farm's default LICENSE_ file.

 Citing
 ------